DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

 ### Charging pad outlines are appearing partially in the ground
-* Must be some issue with the z-axis.
+* Must be some issue with the z-axis that is being calculated for the csv file.

 ## TODOs
-1. TODO Carla Client running slow, option to check that makes
+1. Carla Client running slow, option to check that should speed things up
 2. Shut off background display to speed things up
-3. TODO fix the charging pads, z-axis
+3. fix the charging pads, z-axis
-4.
+4. Take a look at

+## Current Status
+* Carla Editor and Carla client for manual driving are both working with the UE5 on map 10!

+### FPS
+All felt pretty smooth except for the full screen res, which was still pretty good but felt slightly slow here and there
+* Full screen resolution on this machine.
+(3440x1440)
+  * client running at about 60
+  * server at 9-10
+* 1920x1080
+  * client about 60
+  * server 14-15
+* 1366x768
+  * Around 60
+  * 17-18
+* 1440x900
+  * Around 60
+  * 16-17